the fastest

 Ah, now here’s where Citroen wants to set itself apart from the other Stellantis brands.
 Standard fit on all trim levels of the C3 Aircross is the ‘Citroen Advanced Comfort Suspension with Progressive Hydraulic Cushions’.

-What that means is the standard bumpstops are replaced with fancy new hydraulic stops that absorb and then dissipate the energy created during an impact.
+In plainer English, its suspension gets fancy new hydraulic stops which absorb (and then dissipate) the energy created by bumpy roads or nasty potholes.
 It’s unique to Citroen and won’t be shared with other brands in the megacorp.
-In practice it allows the C3 Aircross to be less stiffly sprung because the shocks can cope with bigger impacts, meaning the overall ride quality is really quite impressive.
+It allows the C3 Aircross to be less stiffly sprung because the shocks can cope with bigger impacts, meaning the overall ride quality is really quite impressive.

 Thank you for subscribing to our newsletter.
 Look out for your regular round-up of news, reviews and offers in your inbox.